chmarti1/lconfig/README.md

 ```
 ## Future Improvements

 Some of the parameters have not been thoroughly tested; especailly the extended features.
 I have done some basic testing, but I would not be surprised to learn that there are bugs that need attention there.
-Contact me if you find any.
+Please contact me if you find any!

 ## Known Bugs